AdaCore/gnatstudio/docs/users_guide/extending.rst

     does not enable debug information for :program:`make`, nothing is changed for the compiler debug information.
-If you specify :command:`off` for :file:`master-status` and the master switch is a field, GPS changs the status of the slave when the users does not specify any value in the master switch's field.
+If you specify :command:`off` for :file:`master-status` and the master switch is a field, GPS changes the status of the slave when the user does not specify any value in the master switch's field.

 * :file:`<default-value-dependency>`